5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 ## Instructions

 ### 1. Generating a bootlog
-- Backup your current EFI Folder
+- Backup your current EFI Folder on a FAT32 formatted USB flash drive!
 - Switch OpenCore from the RELEASE to the DEBUG version (if's pretty easy when using OCAT)
 - In `config.plist`, change the following:
 	- Enable `DevirtualiseMmio` (in `Booter/Quirks`)